bobbl/rudolv/README.md

     component.
   * Click on _Program Design/Run PROGRAM Action_ within the `Design Flow` tab
     to synthesize the bitstream and program the FPGA board.
-  * To disable the attack detection, set `MemRGrubby` to 0 in line 82 of `scripts/libero/proj/iot_contest/hdl/withmem.v` and synthesize and program again.

 Alternatively the complete bitstream can be downloaded as release `iot_contest` from the RudolV GitHub repository.